Punktum-dk/epp-service-specification/README.md

 This field supports the two administrative models as follows:

 - For registrar managed host object, the `CLID` points to the registrar, see also [Disclosure of Client ID](#disclosure-of-client-id)
-- For registrar managed host objects, Punktum dk interprets this as the technical contact for the name server identified by the host object
+- For registrant managed host objects, the `CLID` points to Punktum dk

 <a id="info-host-request"></a>